jennadodge/School-District-Analysis/README.md

 for word in prefixes_suffixes:
     student_data_df["student_name"] = student_data_df["student_name"].str.replace(word,"")
 ```
-Once that was complete, the next step was to remove the math and reading scores for 9th graders at Thomas High School and replace them with "NaN" so they will not be included in the district analysis.
+Once that was complete, the next step was to remove the math and reading scores for 9th graders at Thomas High School and replace them with "NaN" using np.nan so they will not be included in the district analysis.

 ```python
 # Use the loc method on the student_data_df to select all the reading scores from the 9th grade at Thomas High School and replace them with NaN.